neuronush/EEG-DATA-ANALYSIS-AND-BRAINWAVE-FREQUENCY-VISUALIZATION/README.md

 # EEG-DATA-ANALYSIS-AND-BRAINWAVE-FREQUENCY-VISUALIZATION
 The aim of this project was to analyze EEG (Electroencephalogram) data and visualize brainwave frequencies using Python.
-EEG data offers valuable insights into brain activity and can help in understanding various cognitive processes.
+I performed preprocessing of the EEG data, performed Fourier Transform to extract frequency information, and visualized the power spectrum using bar graphs and heatmaps.
+Additionally, I also created topographic maps to showcase the spatial distribution of brainwave frequencies across different EEG channels.